Cirkit Designer Logo

 Q: How do I configure the charging current?

-A: Use a resistor on the ISET pin to set the desired charging current.
-Refer to the datasheet for the resistor value calculations.
+A: Use an external resistor on the ISET pin.
+Refer to the datasheet for the resistor-to-current mapping.